-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): January 21, 2009
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD):

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER:Sacramento District Redding office, Swede Creek Road at Swede Creek bridge widening, SPK-2005-1169
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:SPK-2007-1981 GB Isolated (Wetland B)

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:California County/parish/borough: Shasta City: Redding Center coordinates of site (lat/long in degree decimal format): Lat.
-40.586° N, Long122.222° W. Universal Transverse Mercator: Name of nearest waterbody: Swede Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Sacramento River Name of watershed or Hydrologic Unit Code (HUC): 18020101 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+D. DISTRICT OFFICE, FILE NAME, AND NUMBER:SFR-2007-1961 GB Isolated (Wetland B) c.
+PROJECT LOCATION AND BACKGROUND INFORMATION: State:Colorado County/parish/borough: Gunnison City: Center coordinates of site (lat/long in degree decimal format): Lat.
+38.866° N, Long106.97° W. Universal Transverse Mercator: Name of nearest waterbody: Lake Grant Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Gunnison River Name of watershed or Hydrologic Unit Code (HUC): 14020001 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: January 21, 2009 ☐ Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+Date: Field Determination.
+Date(s): 10/02/07 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Pick List "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 99 linear feet: width (ft) and/or 0.047 acres.
-Wetlands: 0.072 acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: .
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Wetlands: 0.01 acres. c.
+Limits (boundaries) of jurisdiction based on: Not Applicable.
+Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: Isolated wetland off channel and away from lake with no hydrologic connection to either water.